-Students are required to work with the COA Administrative Specialist (Lisa Potter) to complete all USM travel paperwork.
-Please contact Lisa (lisa.potter@usm.edu; 228.818.8815) as soon as travel plans are known to begin the paperwork process.
+Students are required to work with the COA Administrative Specialist to complete all USM travel paperwork.
+Please contact Penny Isgar (penny.isgar@usm.edu; 228.818.8015) as soon as travel plans are known to begin the paperwork process.

 Academic Policies